mongodb-js/metrics/README.md

 ```

 You can also configure all the trackers at once, by passing in a single object
 to the `configure(options)` method.
-They keys have to match the tracker names:
+The keys have to match the tracker names:

 ```js
 metrics.configure({